pettmatt/gamified-tracker/README.md

 # Gamified Tracker

-The application is still "a work in progress" and is aimed to be an cardio exercise application that can visualize the progress of a person.
+The application was scrapped in 2023 and converted to Vue in 2024.
+The application was meant to be cardio exercise application that can visualize the progress of a person.
+Because of personal use case I chose to scrap the app idea.
 Btw.
 Best experience is achieved by using Firefox.
 Chrome works, but it has some visual issues.

 ## Recommended IDE Setup